matanr1/CTFs/Matrix2021/Reversing/Hatter/hatter.md

 .A.....3...
 05
 pRnTE0x_-W\\
 ```
-look like we assemble a mapping of the flag:
+Look like we assemble a map to flag:
 1. the numbers in the second result are indexes in the flag
-2. the first result's len fit in to the second result
+2. the first result's len fit into the second result

-lets map the letters to the indexes and there is the flag:-)
+Let's map the letters to the indexes and there is the flag:-)
 index  - 0123456789ABC
 value   - MCL_T34_pAR1Y